cosmic-utils/app-hub/README.md

 The project is in experimental mode and is not yet ready for production use.
 Please use it at your own risk.

-## 📌 Additional Notes
-Please note that this project is developed in spare time and is not a full-time job.
-Contributions are appreciated and help grow the project.

 ## 🚀 Roadmap

 Take a look to the roadmap in the [ROADMAP](roadmap.md).

-## 💖 Support

-If you like the project and want to support it, you can do so by donating:

-- Bitcoin: `bc1qkxt5nvyanh59pa4lg3xpq5znmwhxsnld6jtkje`
-- Polkadot: `15e64wTXGgZH1vBrnAXgz7qTiSJLPA5j9APL4nfDFMbQ6inE`
-- Cosmos: `cosmos1asqs7p07yas0523k7eegyy0vq0zupw0cxfwpn4`
-- Solana: `H1qkZg3W92gwQQh3cthAdf3ovMJ7ExnKJ217hZg8MJBQ`
-- Polygon: `0x976b2f699E420027a845Ac63B98b3B78d798e78A`

----

-For further information, please contact the [maintainer of the project](mailto:francesco.gaglione.p@gmail.com).